sh1ftd/rust_cpp_example/README.md

 # Rust-CPP example

-A simple demonstration of calling C++ code from Rust using FFI (Foreign Function Interface).
 This is just an example implementation of cc-rs crate.

 It counts prime numbers up to a given number using the Sieve of Eratosthenes algorithm implemented in C++.